Main Content

 Course Name: Ecological Risk Assessment

-Course Code: EZ0401WA24
+Course Code: EZ0401WA25

 Course Overview

 This online program provides attendees with a comprehensive overview of regulatory expectations of ecological risk assessments from both federal and state perspectives.
 Participants will learn to help clients understand how the ecological risk assessment process aids in developing realistic approaches to remediating sites.
-LSRPs will gain more perspective on the role that ecological risk assessment plays in establishing site clean-up goals
+LSRPs will gain more perspective on the role that ecological risk assessment plays in establishing site clean-up goals.

 Featured Topics